 Insert the following paragraphs, figures and tables after Table 7-43bd and before paragraph 13.

 Each DMS Descriptor contains zero or one GCR Request subelements.
-If present and the Request Type field is set to “Add” or “Change”, the GCR Request subelement indicates a request by a non-AP STA to its AP to respectively add or change the GCR service for a group address stream identified by the TCLAS information element or DMSID in the DMS Descriptor, respectively.
+If present and the Request Type field is set to “Add” or “Change”, the GCR Request subelement indicates a request by a non-AP STA to its AP to respectively add or change the GCR service for a group address stream identified by the TCLAS information element or DMSID in the DMS Descriptor(#1270).
 The format of the GCR Request subelement is shown in Figure 7-aa3.